ThanhDat20mr/CapCap/README.md

 - local GGUF translation (if the bundled `llama-cpp-python` build supports GPU offload)

 CPU-only paths in the current app:
+- SenseVoice ASR
 - Piper TTS
-- vocal separation in the current setup
+- vocal separation

 | What you need | Where to get |
 |---|---|